jrzaurin/pytorch-widedeep/docs/01_Preprocessors_and_utils.md

-##  <font color='Fuchsia'>Processors and Utils</font>
+##  Processors and Utils

-Here I describe the main tools and utilities that one needs to prepare the data for the `WideDeep` model constructor.
+Description of the main tools and utilities that one needs to prepare the data for the `WideDeep` model constructor.

 #### The `preprocessing`  module